webrecorder/replayweb.page/README.md

 ### Static Site

-The static assets are placed in the root `index.html`, `sw.js` and `ui.js`, and can be used with any HTTP server.
+The static assets are placed in the root `index.html`, `sw.js`, and `ui.js`, and can be used with any HTTP server.
 This provides the core ReplayWeb.page functionality.

 ### Static Site + Docs

-The full site with docs is built using mkdocs.
-Using the `yarn build-docs` command, the static assets are copied into `mkdocs/site/` and using markdown in `mkdocs/site/docs`, the final static site is built to `mkdocs/_genhtml`.
+The full site with docs is built using MkDocs.
+Using the `yarn build-docs` command, the static assets are copied into `mkdocs/site/` and using Markdown in `mkdocs/site/docs`, the final static site is built to `mkdocs/_genhtml`.
 This is what is published to https://replayweb.page/ via CI.

 ### Service Worker Requirements